tbukfrc/OpenMessaging/README.md

 [https://caddyserver.com/docs/install](https://caddyserver.com/docs/install)

 Next, you want to modify the Caddyfile.
 You can either use a local Caddyfile, or the global one.
 I'll be using the global one.
-On Debian-based systems, this is located at `/etc/caddy/Caddyfile`
-This config will tell Caddy how to handle incoming requests
+On Debian-based systems, this is located at `/etc/caddy/Caddyfile`.
+This config will tell Caddy how to handle incoming requests to your server.

 Here is an example of the most basic config possible:
 ```py
 backend.example.site {